GenericMappingTools/gmt/doc_modern/rst/source/GMT_Docs.rst

 Background
 ----------

-The GMT tools :doc:`psxy` and :doc:`plot3d` are capable of using custom symbols as alternatives to the built-in, standard geometrical shapes such as circles, triangles, and many others.
+The GMT tools :doc:`plot` and :doc:`plot3d` are capable of using custom symbols as alternatives to the built-in, standard geometrical shapes such as circles, triangles, and many others.
 One the command line, custom symbols are selected via the **-Sk**\ *symbolname*\ [*size*] symbol